oetiker/RrdGraphJS/README.md

 to the users interactions.
 And the more complex one where the images are drawn at the browser end.

+After initial experiments with jQuery, I have switched to [http://www.qooxdoo.org](qxWeb) as implementation library.
+It is a bit larger than jQuery, but the advantage is that it provides a number of features which I would have to source from thridparty libraries or write myself to make this work with jQuery.
+Notably the event handling and a much mor structured aproach to the implementation of plugin modules.

 rrdGraphPng.js
 --------------
 RrdGraphPng.js kicks your RRD graphs into life by requesting new bitmaps from the server as